jurtasun/rcds_intro_nextflow/README.md

 ### Chapter 3.
 Hello world with `Nextflow`.

-- Hello world with Nexftlow.
+- Channels, processes, operators in a real case.
-- Processes and workflow.
+- General structure and workflow of a `Nextflow` pipeline.
-- General structure of a `Nextflow` pipeline.
+- Hello world with `Nexftlow`.

 ### Chapter 4.
 Channels and operators.